abarton51/BINNs_EQL_Covasim/README.md

 <h1 align="center">Incorporating Adaptive Human Behavior into Epidemiological Models Using Equation Learning</h1>

-### Equation Learning for Covasim with added Adaptive Behaviors using Biologically-Informed Neural Networks
+### GitHub Repository for Equation Learning on Covasim with added Adaptive Behaviors using Biologically-Informed Neural Networks

 All equation learning and BINNs code has been adapted from [[1.]](https://arxiv.org/abs/2005.13073) and [Xin Li](xli86@ncsu.edu).